akita0724/QU-moodle-quiz-navigator/README.md

 ## How to Use

 1. Access the quiz page on Kyushu University Moodle
-2. The extension will be automatically enabled, and a usage popup will be displayed
+2. The extension will be automatically enabled
 3. Use keyboard shortcuts to operate the quiz

 ### Keyboard Shortcuts